canonical/kratos-operator/README.md

 ### External Provider Relation

 Kratos can be used as an identity broker.
 To connect Kratos with an external identity provider you can use the external provider relation.
-All you need to do is deploy the [kratos-external-idp-integrator](https://charmhub.io/kratos-external-idp-integrator), confifure it and relate it to Kratos:
+All you need to do is deploy the [kratos-external-idp-integrator](https://charmhub.io/kratos-external-idp-integrator), configure it and relate it to Kratos:

 ```console
 juju deploy kratos-external-provider-integrator